SeedLabTEC/ISAcreator/Compiler/README.md

 RISC-V LLVM Support [![Build Status](https://travis-ci.com/Franderg/riscv-llvm.svg?branch=master)](https://travis-ci.com/Franderg/riscv-llvm)
 --------------------------------------------------------

-This repository contains a new target for LLVM RISC-V. It supports the latest version of the ISA 2.0.
-This backend currently only supports assembly generation and riscv64-unknown-\*-gcc must be used to assemble and link the executable.
-The [riscv-trunk](https://github.com/riscv/riscv-llvm/tree/riscv-trunk) branch is following upstream LLVM master.
+This repository contains a new target for LLVM RISC-V. It supports a dynamic source version of the ISA.

 The backend is structured similarly to most other LLVM backends and tries to use the tablegen format as much as possible.
 The description of the instructions